Margical History Tour

 "Margical History Tour" is the eleventh episode of the fifteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on February 8, 2004.
-This is one of several Simpsons episodes that features mini-stories.
+The episode was written by Brian Kelley and directed by Mike B. Anderson.

+In this episode, Marge tells Bart, Lisa, and Milhouse three stories about historic figures.
+The episode received mixed reviews.

 Plot

-Marge takes Bart, Lisa, and Milhouse to the library to study.
-When they go inside, they realize that the library has removed all the books except for the popular ones.
-Marge makes the best of this situation by telling stories about history.
+Bart, Lisa, and Milhouse go to the library to study but see that most of the books have been removed due to their unpopularity, so Marge tells them stories about history.